ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wiring-harness.md

     \

-    [Meet The Team](/team) who are passionate about producing quality wiring harnesses and providing an excellent customer service..
+    [Meet The Team](/team) who are passionate about producing quality wiring harnesses and providing an excellent customer service.
   second: >-
     ### **Wiring Harness Video**